 Diploma damaged by non-archival leather mat (above) vs. a well-preserved diploma in an archival-quality mat (below)

-Although a leather mat can give your document a unique appearance that stands out, it can cause irreversible damage.
+Although a leather mat board for framing can give your document a unique appearance that stands out, it can cause irreversible damage.
 It is not recommended for use when framing valuable and historical certificates and documents, such as your diploma.

 Types of Mat Board